nowshad-hasan/interview-preparation/preparations/android.md

   * [Blog 1](https://www.androiddesignpatterns.com/2013/08/fragment-transaction-commit-state-loss.html)
   * [Blog 2](https://www.programering.com/a/MDO2cjNwATk.html)

-* <b>How would you communicate between two Fragments?</b> [Android Official](https://developer.android.com/training/basics/fragments/communicating.html)
+* <b>How would you communicate between two Fragments?</b> [Developer Android](https://developer.android.com/training/basics/fragments/communicating.html)

 * <b>What is retained `Fragment`?</b> [AndroidDesignPatterns](https://www.androiddesignpatterns.com/2013/04/retaining-objects-across-config-changes.html)

    By default, Fragments are destroyed and recreated along with their parent Activity’s when a configuration change occurs.
 Calling ```setRetainInstance(true)``` allows us to bypass this destroy-and-recreate cycle, signaling the system to retain the current instance of the fragment when the activity is recreated.</br>

 * <b>Callbacks invoked during addition of a fragment to back stack and while popping back from back stack:</b></br>

  `addOnBackStackChangedListener` is called when fragment is added or removed from the backstack.
 Use this [link](https://why-android.com/2016/03/29/learn-how-to-use-the-onbackstackchangedlistener/) for reference.</br>